John Neilson Gladstone: Political career

 No longer able to get a ship at sea with the Royal Navy, he stood as a Conservative and won the seat of Walsall in a by-election on 4 February 1841; the general election in June of that year obscured the raising of a petition against him for corrupt electoral practices.
 His Anti-Corn Law League opponent accused him of using money from slavery to pay for election expenses.
-The accusation from J B Smith was flatly denied, both that his family had had anything to do with a West India slavery plantation, until after its abolition, and that the rumours of compensation were much exaggerated.
+The accusation from J B Smith was flatly denied, both that his family had anything to do with a West India slavery plantation, until after its abolition, and that the rumours of compensation were much exaggerated.

 He won another by-election, this time at Ipswich in 1842 and sat there until 1847.
 During that parliament 'Captain Gladstone' spoke against corn law repeal, arguing that agriculture would suffer if protective tariffs were removed.
 Small farmers would be bankrupted, with no commensurate gain to burgeoning manufacturers.
 He expressed great regret at being forced to oppose the Prime Minister, Sir Robert Peel.
 "I suppose the agriculturists are not supposed to have any mind, as the late county elections prove that they are strongly opposed to it", he declared; "but being convinced that the main feature of the whole is the total repeal of the Corn Laws, ...the community interested in agriculture should, at the earliest possible period, know its fate, I feel compelled to endeavour to stop the measure on the threshold, and to vote for the Amendment".